estatio/estatio/README.md

 ## Use Estatio ##

-* Login using root/root.
-(Other user/passwords can be found in `webapp/sc/main/webapp/WEB-INF/shiro.ini`).
+* Login using estatio-admin/pass or estatio-user/pass.

 * Install some demo fixtures: